GoM fails to reach consensus on GST rate rationalisation

 The GoM has been mandated to review items under inverted duty structure to help minimise refund payout, and review the GST exempt list with an objective to expand the tax base and eliminate breaking of input tax credit (ITC) chain.

-Under GST, a four-tier structure exempts or imposes a low rate of tax 5 per cent on essential items and levies the top rate of 28 per cent on cars and demerit goods.
+Under GST, a four-tier structure exempts or imposes a low rate of tax 5% on essential items and levies the top rate of 28% on cars and demerit goods.
 The other slabs of tax are 12 and 18%.

 Besides, a cess is imposed on the highest slab of 28% on luxury, demerit and sin goods.